Google animated heat map

 What data do I need for this widget?

 The option to create this map will be disabled unless your query contains at least three columns with numeric values.
-Furthermore, to show meaningful content on the map two of those columns must correspond to longitude and latitude.
+Furthermore, to show meaningful content on the map, two of those columns must correspond to longitude and latitude and your data must be grouped.

 Creating a Google animated heat map